2 min read

 Portal Architecture#

-The VEX Developer Portal is built as a highly automated "Truth Engine."
-Instead of manually maintaining duplicate documentation, the portal pulls directly from the source code and design documents in the core VEX repositories.
+The PROVNAI Developer Portal is built as a highly automated "Truth Engine."
+Instead of manually maintaining duplicate documentation, the portal pulls directly from the source code and design documents in the core repositories.

 • Framework: Next.js (App Router)